 People only knew how to take from the environment.
 The abundance of Mother Nature was enough to keep them full and warm.
 But let me just point this out: The world population back then isn’t as big as it is now.
 There were only a few nomadic tribes and groups wandering the Great Plains and mountains.
 Trees had ample time to grow fruit again before the men came in full circle of their journey.
 Even with sea travel being impossible at the time, the gifts of the land was more than enough to keep them alive.
 That is until someone pointed out that they cannot live this way forever.

 This sparked one of the greatest transformations of mankind.
 From nomadic tribes, they were able to reform into a cohesive society, settling in one place for good.
-As to how they survived, well, the answer is plain as day.
+How they survive, well, the answer is plain as day.
 They learned how to produce.
 That’s right, they learned how to make rather than take; to plant rather than hunt.
 This reformation gave birth to the Neolithic period, with “neo” translating to “new” and “lithic” to “stone.”
-The Neolithic period denotes the new Stone Age (Check out our reference: https://en.wikipedia.org/wiki/Neolithic).
-This was the time that people learned how to craft tools and weapons they can use to create infrastructures, to hunt, and to cultivate land for agriculture.
+The Neolithic period denotes the new Stone Age (Check out our reference).
+At the time when people learn how to craft tools and weapons, and they use it to create infrastructure so, they can use it for hunting and fertilizing the land for agriculture.
 Men learned not just to kill but to grow livestock.
 Women not only relied on gathering wild fruits and vegetables; they dedicated time and sweat in growing their own crops – and vice versa.
 This shift from being mere consumers to actual producers gave way for society to grow, for communities to form, and for cultures to diverge.